 INI files are simple configuration files with sections in [brackets] and key=value pairs.
 They're used by many applications, including PHP (php.ini), Git (.gitconfig), and Windows settings.
-For more complex configuration needs, YAML offers richer data structures.

 What's the INI syntax?